-While almost everyone experiences some type of food poisoning in their lives, most don’t realize how serious these types of illnesses can be.
+While almost everyone experiences some food poisoning, most don’t realize how serious these illnesses can be.
 Contaminated food can cause life-threatening — even fatal — sickness if consumed.
-Older adults, pregnant women, young children, and people with chronic diseases are especially at risk for life-threatening conditions should they contract some type of foodborne illness.
+Older adults, pregnant women, young children, and people with chronic diseases are especially at risk for life-threatening conditions should they contract some foodborne illness.

 According to data from the Mayo Clinic, “Infectious organisms — including bacteria, viruses, and parasites — or their toxins are the most common causes of food poisoning.”
-Food can become contaminated at any point during production, processing, or preparation.
-While the majority of food poisoning cases are mild and resolve on their own, this is not always the case.
-For some people, food poisoning can be so devastating that a trip to the hospital is needed.
+Food can become contaminated during production, processing, or preparation.
+While most food poisoning cases are mild and resolve independently, this is not always true.
+Food poisoning can be so devastating for some people that a hospital trip is needed.

 The most common symptoms of foodborne illness are dehydration, nausea, vomiting, diarrhea, abdominal pain, and fever.
 Symptoms typically occur within hours of consuming contaminated food.
-There are more serious symptoms that indicate the need to seek immediate medical attention.
+More serious symptoms indicate the need to seek immediate medical attention.
 These include:

 - Frequent vomiting